Cooking Class Questions

 No, you don’t need to pay.
 Your booking includes the cost of all the scheduled food stops on the tour.
 If you would like to order extra, or eat things not included on the tour then you should pay for these items on your own.
 Most often our guests requests durian, alcoholic beverages, or other specialty items.

 How many tastings are included in the tour?

 The tour usually starts with a sit down street food stall, followed by an hour or so of grazing.
 The tour should include tasting at 10-15 stalls, depending how curious you are, and how quickly you get full!

-I don’t speak Thai, how can I have the confidence to explore the street food scene on my own?
+I don't speak Thai, how can I explore the street food scene?

 Think of our tour as a street food crash course.
 Choose another company for the remedial class, but if you want to taste a lot of things and get a good grasp of street offerings, join us.
 To help all of our guests remember what they learn in the class, and encourage them to explore on their own, we provide a mini street food guide to each guest in pdf form.

 Will I have to eat crazy or weird street food?
 Insects?

 What each of us thinks is weird varies widely, but yes, our tour is geared towards more adventurous eaters.
 If you’d like to try edible insects or something else off the beaten path, please let us know in advance.
 However, we don’t force any of our guests to try anything they don’t want to try.

 Are there options for vegetarians and vegans?